-AGMC programs are delivered face-to-face at TAFE Western.
-Class times are tailored to suit busy professionals.
+AGMC programs are delivered through weekly online sessions through Adobe Connect our web conferencing platform.
+Session times are tailored to suit busy professionals.

 AGMC programs take an applied approach and students will be challenged to draw on their professional experiences and solve management problems within their own organisation.

 AGMC Graduate Certificate and Graduate Diploma programs are stand-alone postgraduate degrees that provide an articulated pathway (with guaranteed entry and credits) to Masters level studies at Charles Sturt University.

 The Graduate Certificate in Management (Professional Practice) is designed to develop applied knowledge and skills in key areas of business management.
 The program comprises four subjects covering key organisational functions such as financial management, human resource management, marketing and organisational management, which can be studied in one year part-time.
 The program progressively builds academic capabilities and prepares you for more advanced postgraduate study.

 Completion of the course provides entry as well as full credit into the AGMC Graduate Diploma of Management (Professional Practice) and CSU’s Master of Management or Master of Business Administration (MBA).

 Graduate Diploma of Management (Professional Practice)